I made a double batch of Walnut and White Chocolate Fudge.

 2 teaspoons vanilla

-Add the two sugars, butter, cream, corn syrup and salt into a sauce pan.
+Add the two sugars, butter, cream, syrup and salt into a sauce pan.
 Place over medium heat.
 Stir while bringing to a boil.
 Lower the heat and continue to stir slowly while the mixture cooks.
 After about

 7 minutes, test by pouring a small amount into some cold water.
 You want it to form a soft ball. (about 235°F to 238°F on a candy thermometer) When it reaches soft ball stage, remove from the heat, and let rest for about 10 minutes.